Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Framework, notation and assumptions

 \subsection{Treatment assignment and censoring mechanisms}

-We study finite population inference in the presence of censoring, and focus on inferring the treatment effect for the $n$ experimental units without any distributional assumptions on their potential event times.
-Specially, both $T_i(1)$'s and $T_i(0)$'s are viewed as fixed constants, and this is equivalent to conducting inference conditioning on all the potential event times $\bm{T}(1)$ and $\bm{T}(0)$.
-Consequently, the corresponding inference relies crucially on the randomness of the treatment assignments as well as potential censoring times.
-In the following discussion, we will write the conditioning on $(\bm{T}(1), \bm{T}(0))$ explicitly to emphasize that all the potential event times are kept as fixed constants.
-On the contrary, in superpopulation inference, the units' potential event times $(T_i(1), T_i(0))$'s are usually assumed to be i.i.d.\ samples from {\rev some} distribution, the treatment assignments are usually conditioned on and thus viewed as constants, and the corresponding inference relies crucially on the randomness of the potential event times.
-To ease understanding and emphasize the difference between these two types of inference, we review and compare the superpopulation and finite population inferences for the classical two-sample $t$-test when there is no censoring; see Section \ref{sec:review_t_test}.
+We study finite population inference in the presence of censoring, where both $T_i(1)$'s and $T_i(0)$'s are viewed as fixed constants.
+This is equivalent to conducting inference conditioning on all the potential event times $\bm{T}(1)$ and $\bm{T}(0)$.
+Consequently, the inference relies crucially on the randomness of the treatment assignments as well as potential censoring times.
+In the following, we will write the conditioning on $(\bm{T}(1), \bm{T}(0))$ explicitly to emphasize that all the potential event times are viewed as fixed constants.
+On the contrary, in usual superpopulation inference, the units' potential event times $(T_i(1), T_i(0))$'s are assumed to be i.i.d.\ samples from some distribution, the treatment assignments are conditioned on and thus viewed as constants, and the inference relies crucially on the randomness of the potential event times.
+To ease understanding, we review and compare the superpopulation and finite population inferences for the classical two-sample $t$-test when there is no censoring; see Section \ref{sec:review_t_test}.

 Under finite population inference, because the potential event times $\bm{T}(1)$ and $\bm{T}(0)$ have been conditioned on or equivalently viewed as constants, the randomness in the observed data $W_i$'s and $\Delta_i$'s comes solely from the random treatment assignments $Z_i$'s and the random censoring times $C_i(1)$'s and $C_i(0)$'s.
 Therefore, the distributions of the treatment assignments and the potential censoring times govern the data-generating process and are crucial for statistical inference.
 First, we consider the distribution of $\bm{Z}$, also called the treatment assignment mechanism.
-We focus on the Bernoulli randomized experiment with equal probability of receiving active treatment for all units, formally defined below. {\rev We introduce $\Bernoulli(p)$ to denote a Bernoulli distribution that has probability $p$ at 1 and $1-p$ at 0, for any $p\in (0,1)$.} \begin{assumption} Conditional on all the potential event and censoring times, the treatment assignments are i.i.d.\ across all units, i.e.,
+We focus on the Bernoulli randomized experiment with equal probability of receiving active treatment for all units.
+Let $\Bernoulli(p)$ denote a Bernoulli distribution that has probability $p$ at 1 and $1-p$ at 0, for $p\in (0,1)$. \begin{assumption} Conditional on all the potential event and censoring times, the treatment assignments are i.i.d.\ across all units, i.e.,

 for some $p_1 \equiv 1- p_0 \in (0,1).$ \end{assumption}